nevermore3d/Reseller/README.md

 | OCEANIA | **Australia**      | [Unique Prints](https://uniqueprints.shop/) | [Phaser FPV](https://www.phaserfpv.com.au/)  | [Dremc](https://store.dremc.com.au/)         |                                              |                                              |
 | ASIA/ME | **Israel**         | [Rav Meimad](https://en.ravmeimad.shop/)    |                                              |                                              |                                              |                                              |

+## User Guide On Carbon Selection when Nevermore is unavailable

+**Picking the Right Carbon for Your 3D Printer**

+Choosing the optimal activated carbon for a specific task requires careful consideration of several key factors, including surface area, CTC/benzene efficiency, porosity, and pH.
+These properties play a crucial role in determining the effectiveness and efficiency of the activated carbon in adsorbing target contaminants!

+**Surface area** is perhaps the most critical factor, as it directly influences the adsorption capacity of the activated carbon.
+A higher surface area allows for more adsorption sites, enabling the activated carbon to capture and retain a greater amount of contaminants.
+Activated carbons typically range from 500 to 1250 m²/g, and a carbon of 1200 m²/g would have twice the capture capacity compared to a 600 m²/g carbon.
+A good carbon usually has at least 1000 m²/g.
+Be sure you're not getting scammed by buying 25% cheaper carbon that lasts half as long!

+**CTC** (Carbon Tetrachloride) **efficiency** - or even better for 3D printing applications, aromatic hydrocarbon efficiency - is another important consideration, as it measures the activated carbon's ability to adsorb volatile organic compounds created from 3D printing.
+A higher CTC efficiency indicates a greater proportion of micro-pores, which are essential for capturing - and holding on to - small contaminants like airstream VOCs.
+Choosing an activated carbon with a CTC efficiency that matches the size of the target contaminants ensures optimal adsorption performance.
+A good carbon usually has at least 60% CTC.
+Be sure you're not getting scammed by buying 25% cheaper carbon that captures half as much!

+**Porosity** , which refers to the distribution of pore sizes within the activated carbon, also plays a significant role.
+Activated carbons, depending on quality and carbon source, will have different ratios of micro-pores (<2 nm), meso-pores (2-50 nm), and macro-pores (>50 nm).
+For general use, an even mix might be preferred, as they can effectively capture a broad spectrum of contaminants while allowing for efficient mass transfer and regeneration.
+However, for 3D printing use, a high micro- and mesoporosity is ideal to both capture VOCs (<2 nm) and VOC- agglomerates (ultra-fine particles, <50 nm), whereas macropores will struggle to hold on to VOCs in a hot application like a 3D printer's heated chamber.
+Good carbon types for our application are usually sourced from coconut or anthracite, as they are highly microporous, whereas other common carbons, such as bamboo or bituminous, usually have a larger percentage of macropores.
+Be sure you're not getting scammed by buying 25% cheaper carbon that releases half the VOCs again!

+**The pH of your activated carbon** should be considered, especially when dealing with pH-sensitive applications or contaminants.
+Activated carbons with a neutral or

+slightly alkaline pH are suitable for most applications, while acidic or basic activated carbons may be required for specific tasks.
+In order to capture any VOC type generated from any filament, a neutral carbon (capable of binding to both neutral, acidic, and alkaline VOCs) is preferred.
+Some users have also experienced severe printer corrosion from using acid-contaminated/treated carbon that, for some reason, got released with the heating cycles.
+Be sure to buy a 3D printer-safe carbon that is steam-activated and not acid- treated/coated!

+**Compare carbons in a jiffy**

+As a general comparison number for neutral carbons, try multiplying surface area and CTC efficiency (available space * capturing efficiency):

+**Carbon A** : 1250 m²/g * 80% CTC would be 1250 * 0.8 = 1000 ( _yes, this is
+Nevermore specs_ )

+**Carbon B** : 1000 m²/g * 50% CTC would be 1000 * 0.5 = 500

+This means that Carbon A can be expected to be 2x the performance, capturing more VOCs for longer.

+Be sure to buy Carbon A unless it's twice the price (or if you wish to refill your cartridges twice as often - it gets tedious quickly!).